Famous people from North East England of the past and present

 Cardinal Basil Hume

 Roman Catholic cardinal and bishop, who as Archbishop of Westminster was head of the Catholic church in England and Wales.
 Born Newcastle upon Tyne.
-A prominent statue can be seen of Hume at Newcastle’s Catholic cathedral near the Central Station.
+A prominent statue can be seen of Hume outside Newcastle’s Catholic cathedral near the Central Station.

 Sir George Burton Hunter